 There it is, as easy as that.
 That’s how you add handheld shake to your clips within Premiere Pro.
 A great solution to spice up static stock footage to make it your own.
 If you’re looking to add a little atmosphere to a shot – this is the solution for you.

 Create tension and fear in minutes with these 6 simple steps.
 Perfect for horror and action films – get your audience on the edge of their seats wanting more, a fantastic way to create gripping scenes that your audience will love.

-For more Adobe Premiere Pro articles head over to our Adobe Premiere Pro area on the site or simply find some directly below this sentence!
+We hope this article on how to “Add handheld camera shake in Adobe Premiere Pro” was useful to you, and for more Adobe Premiere Pro articles head over to our Adobe Premiere Pro area on the site.
+Or, you can simply find some directly below this sentence!
 Scroll below for our latest articles on Premiere pro.

 Oh, and don’t forget to comment down below in the comment section to let us know what you thought of the article.
 Happy filmmaking!